biographies

 The 30 Foot Bride of Candy Rock (1959) (Lou Costello only) with Gale Gordon and Dorothy Provine

-Dance with Me Henry (1956) the team's final film, with Gigi Perreau and Mary Wickes
+Dance with Me Henry (1956) with Gigi Perreau and Mary Wickes

 Abbott and Costello Meet the Mummy (1955) with Marie Windsor, Michael Ansara, and Richard Deacon